 Featured Work 1: Mural at Estes Hills Elementary School

-Read his thoughtful and passionate answers below to learn more about what this project has meant to him personally and artistically.
-Wiley’s work has received extensive press coverage, including with Huffington Post and This is Colossal.
-Learn more about the threats to honeybees here.
+Read his thoughtful and passionate answers below to better understated what this ongoing endeavor has meant to him personally and artistically, and learn more about the threats to honeybees here.

 Featured Works Slideshow: